-How many GA populations?
+How many populations in the GA?

-Vriend (2000): with a GA and a single population, distinguish social learning from individual learning.
+Vriend (2000): with a single population in the GA, we must distinguish social learning from individual learning.

 Social learning occurs at the genotypic level: sexual reproduction means that parents can communicate (share information) with their offspring via crossover: